 This illustrates the contribution made to ill health by different causes at different stages of the life course.
 Cancer (neoplasms) and cardiovascular diseases feature from birth but are shown to impact on the majority of people in later life.
 Chronic respiratory diseases feature from birth and have the biggest impact in early years through to adulthood.
 Mental health disorders feature prominently from the early years onwards, but the biggest impact is seen during adulthood.
-The Health and Care Strategy for Powys recognises the need to address these four causes, bringing them together under the heading "The Big 4".
+The Health and Care Strategy for Powys recognises the need to address these four causes (cancer, circulatory diseases, respiratory and mental health) bringing them together under the heading "The Big 4".

 Musculoskeletal disorders are also shown to be a significant cause of disability and ill health, especially in relation to working age adults.
-The incidence of musculoskeletal disorders will addressed through actions that fall within the "Focus on Well-being" (i.e. keeping adults healthy and active), and through "Early Help and Support" (i.e. ensuring prompt access to diagnosis and treatment for those people with chronic conditions).
+The incidence of musculoskeletal disorders will be addressed through actions that fall within the "Focus on Well-being" (i.e. keeping people healthy and active), and through "Early Help and Support" (i.e. ensuring prompt access to diagnosis and treatment for those people with long term conditions).